 Since Bixby is actually built into the TV, rather than simply working with another device that includes a smart assistant, the experience is largely seamless.
 Bixby is best accessed by simply pressing the mic button on the remote.
 There is a near-field mic built into the TV but we’d recommend turning that off, unless you want Bixby springing into life every 10 minutes.

-The Q70 also includes Samsung’s Ambient mode, which was introduced last year.
+The Q70 also includes Samsung’s Ambient mode.
 This feature allows you to make use of your TV, even when you’re not watching it.
 The mode uses minimal power and displays info like the news and weather, or even artwork and family photos.
 It can also blend in with the surroundings, which is very cool when the panel is wall mounted.

 The Samsung Q70 delivers an excellent performance in terms of SDR picture quality, and while it might not have the ultra black filter found on the more expensive models, as long as you don’t put this TV opposite a strong light source that shouldn’t be an issue.
 Besides, the Q70’s bright and punchy images look great even when there is ambient light in the room.